 If you’re more into that modern look, bamboo or wooden frames are also very in right now.
-And if you’re not sure what to wear, you can always pick up a pair of cheap knock offs from the guys on the street in Rome, or a real expensive pair in a boutique.
+And if you’re not sure what to wear, you can always pick up a pair of cheap knock-offs from the guys on the street in Rome, or a really expensive pair in a boutique.
 Your call.

 Ray-Ban Wayfarer Sunglasses ($150+)

 The best part about traveling to Italy is that Italians couldn’t care less about what you do.
 If you’ve ever wanted to experiment with some avant garde nonsense, Italy is the place for you.